Need a Private Tutor?

 Maths: a discipline as old as time ¦ source: Pixabay

 The history and evolution of maths are what brings it to life.
 The subject is often looked at as a way of explaining our surroundings through algebra, trigonometry, probability and calculus, but mathematics has its own rich history which can tell us more about the curiosity of the human race.
+So let’s take a closer look now at Maths in daily life.

-Maths in the World of Art
+Use of Mathematics in the World of Art

 Mathematics isn’t just for the academically inclined.